Human Development and Spanish

-When I returned from Washington D.C., I secured a legislative fellowship in Sacramento and became an organizer for a non-profit organization.
+When I returned from Washington D.C., I secured a legislative fellowship in Sacramento and became an organizing fellow for a non-profit organization.
 Two years after this internship, I have remained in contact with lots of UCDC friends and mentors, and also received a letter of recommendation from the office.

 Do you have any advice for future UCDC students?

 Before you leave, think about the work-life balance you intend to achieve, and the places you'd like to visit in D.C. or on the east coast.
-While you are in D.C., make the time for as many informational coffee interviews as possible, and don't be afraid to ask for a second meeting.
+While you are in D.C., make the time for as many coffee interviews as possible, and don't be afraid to ask for a second meeting.
 This is a great way to learn as much as possible about a career path in your field, while getting to know your organization's staff and creating lasting relationships.
 Also, make new friends, have fun, and travel lots!
-It great to work hard, but it's just as important make time to enjoy your time in the program.
+It's great to work hard at your internship, but it's just as important to take the time to enjoy Washington, D.C.